blumareks/serverless-101-openwhisk/README.md

 # Serverless Openwhisk Intro
 Learn about serverless through 10 minutes labs done solely in a browser, and later in the terminal.
 If you like it give me a star.
+Find this site here: [ibm.biz/sv-serverless-2018](http://ibm.biz/sv-serverless-2018)

 ## the browser based examples - no installation!